dojot/pep-kong/README.md

 (https://github.com/dojot/docker-compose) repository

 otherwise, please refer to kong's own documentation: [here](https://getkong.org/plugins/jwt/) and [here](https://getkong.org/docs/0.11.x/plugin-development/plugin-configuration/)

-PEP-kong plugin have only one parameter: 'pdpUrl', the parameter expects an http URL for a running PDP.
+* PEP-Kong plugin have two parameter:
+	* 'pdpUrl', the parameter expects an HTTP URL for a running PDP.
+	* 'pdpMode', the format the PDP expect the request.
+Option are:
+		* 'JWTForward' : the complete JWT, with the accessed path and method, is sent to the PDP.
+ This is the preferred method, as the PDP will have more information to make a decision.
+ Use this mode if your PDP have support.
+Dojot/Auth [auth](HTTPS://github.com/dojot/auth) is a JWTForward capable PDP.
+		* 'JSON_XACML' : PEP-Kong will try you extract the user profile from the JWT.
+The profile, path and method is sent to the PDP in a JSON-like XACML standard.